Oscrt/Oscrt/README.md

-## Hi there 👋
+## Hi

-- ⚛️ Learning *physics*
+- ⚛️ Learning physics

-- 💻 Eager to help on open source projects
+- 💻 Interested in open source

 <!--
 **Oscrt/Oscrt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.